January 12, 2026

 It also helps to double-check the recipient’s banking information before sending — especially if you're transferring to a foreign bank account.
 Incorrect routing numbers, typos in names, or outdated account details can all cause avoidable delays.

 Another common question is: Does it help to send during business hours?
 Often, yes.
 Transfers initiated during local banking hours in both the sending and receiving countries tend to process faster.
-Sending money at midnight on a weekend might lead to a longer wait.
+Sending money at midnight on a weekend may result in a longer wait.

 Many users notice that the faster transfer options come with higher costs.
 This raises a valid question: Is faster always better?